D5001, 5001 24001

 Split radiator screens (at withdrawal only one of the split screens was fitted).

-Five upper and four lower air filters on non-BIS side.
+Air filters: five upper and four lower on non-BIS side, four upper & four lower on BIS side.

 Additional headcode disc brackets fitted (for use with SR six disc headcodes).